-Women's World Cup: USA Takes On Sweden In A Game That Means Little – And Everything
+Women's World Cup: USA Takes On Sweden In A Game That Means Little — And Everything

 But the U.S. defense has so far been untested in the tournament.
 The team's defenders have spent many minutes in front of the halfway line, ready to assist or score.
 And goalkeeper Alyssa Naeher has barely touched the ball: Thailand mustered only two shots at the goal, and Chile just one.

-The U.S. team has shown itself to be skillful, experienced, and packing enough talent to fill two full squads that could be the best in the world.
+The U.S. team has shown itself to be skillful, experienced and packing enough talent to fill two full squads that could be the best in the world.

 And it brings along one more advantage to Stade Océane in Le Havre: a huge crowd.
 Fans wearing USA jerseys disembarked trains from Paris on Wednesday and Thursday, ready to watch their team take on a tough opponent.
 U.S. players have said playing in front of so many fans cheering for them makes it feel like they're playing a home game — even though they're thousands of miles from home.